On relatively compact sets in quasi-Banach function spaces: Introduction

-Based on the above two directions of research, we have two natural considerations: \bn \item Can the weighted version of Riesz-Kolmogorov theorem be deduced by a more general theorem established in \cite{GorkaRafeiro2016NA} on Banach function spaces? \item Can the additional assumptions on weights be completely eliminated in the weighted version of Riesz-Kolmogorov theorem? \en
+Based on the above two directions of research, we have two natural considerations: \bn \item Can the weighted version of Riesz-Kolmogorov theorem be deduced by a more general theorem established in \cite{CaetanoGogatishviliOpic2016PRSESA,GorkaRafeiro2016NA} on (Quasi-)Banach function spaces? \item Can the additional assumptions on weights be completely eliminated in the weighted version of Riesz-Kolmogorov theorem? \en

 The main purpose of this article is to consider the two problems mentioned above.
 In fact, for general weights without additional assumption, the answer for the first problem is negative, one will see the detailed explanation in Section 2.
-In order to solve the second problem, we turn to establish a useful relatively compactness criteria in a suitable framework of Banach function spaces, which is not included in \cite{GorkaRafeiro2016NA}.
+In order to solve the second problem, we turn to establish a useful relatively compactness criteria in a suitable framework of (Quasi-)Banach function spaces, which is not included in \cite{CaetanoGogatishviliOpic2016PRSESA, GorkaRafeiro2016NA}.
 As an application, we take the final step in establishing a relative compactness criteria for function spaces with any weight.

 The remainder of this paper is structured as follows.
 In Section 2, we give some required definitions and notations for the framework we are working on.
-And, we also explain why \cite[Theorem 3.1]{GorkaRafeiro2016NA} is invalid in our case.
+And, we also explain why the \cite{CaetanoGogatishviliOpic2016PRSESA,GorkaRafeiro2016NA} are invalid in our case.
 Section 3 is devoted to the proofs of our main results, including a relatively compactness criteria on Banach and Quasi-Banach function spaces.
-We also list some important applications on weighted function spaces.
+We also give an important application on weighted Lebesgue space.

 We point out that in the setting of completed metric space, relatively compactness and totally boundedness are equivalent.
-Due to the technical convenience, we use totally boundedness in our theorems and their proofs.